hack4impact-uiuc/c2tc-fall-2018/contributing.md

 #### Step 2: Code

-Please make sure to run `npm run format` in both `frontend/` and `pipenv run black .` in `backend/` folders before commiting to ensure that changes follow our code style.
+Please make sure to run `yarn format` in both `frontend/` and `pipenv run black .` in `backend/` folders before commiting to ensure that changes follow our code style.
 Our code style is [standard](https://github.com/standard/standard).
 Our frontend also uses Flow for prop typing, so remember to add those in if you are modifying props in components.

 ### Step 3: Commit